-If you have on your bucket list to spend Christmas in Austria, you are in the right place!
-You are about the discover the top 10 most magical and festive Christmas Market in Austria you need to add to your bucket list!
+If visiting the magical Austria Christmas Markets is on your bucket list destination, you are in the right place!
+You are about to discover the top most magical Christmas Markets in Austria to visit in 2022!

 My first visit to Austria was during Christmas time, and it was so magical and one of the most incredible experiences of my life!
 I have learned that all Christmas Markets in Austria are unique.
 Some focus more on food, some on handcraft, some are great for families and kids, while some are a perfect destination for a romantic couple getaway.